Overview for Farmers & Ranchers

 MALT reserves the right to request clarification and/or supplemental information from any applicant to facilitate evaluation of the proposed project.

 MALT reserves the right to award funding as the Review Committee deems fit.
 This reservation includes and is not limited to: the right to reject any or all applications for any reason; the right to award funding in different amounts to varying applicants; the right to award funding for multiple projects to the same applicant; and the request an applicant reapply to remedy errors in submission.

 MALT shall not be held liable for any expenses incurred by DRAWS applicants before the date of the grant agreement.

 MALT reserves the right to modify these guidelines, the attached exhibits, and any of the DRAWS procedures at any time.

 MALT reserves the right to terminate the DRAWS program at any time and shall not be held liable for any projects without an executed grant agreement at the time of termination.

-Call or email Eric Rubenstahl, stewardship program manager – easements, at erubenstahl[at]malt.org or (415) 663-1158 ext.
-319. You can also download the application and return it to Eric.
-If you have questions, Eric is always available to help.
+Call or email Scott Dunbar, stewardship program manager — sustainable agriculture, at sdunbar[at]malt.org or (415) 663-1158 ext.
+313. You can also download the application and return it to Scott.
+If you have questions, Scott is always available to help.